IT IS DIFFICULT

 - Socializing out in the real world and/or returning to the workforce both involve confronting situations that are not confronted when someone is laying in bed or in their home recovering.
 Upon return to work or school, TBI victims discover problems handling the complex demands of the real world.
 The more intense and longer duration the rehabilitation, typically the better recovery.
 The window for effective rehabilitation closes six months after injury, so it needs to be taken care of quickly.
 In the cases of milder injuries, only the passage of time and keeping the mind as active as possible are effective:

-- And if medically authorized, begin exercising as soon as humanly possible after the injury.
-Exercise is known to promote neurogeneration in the brain, the growing of new brain cells.
+- If medically authorized, begin exercising as soon as humanly possible after the injury.
+Exercise is known to promote neurogeneration (the growing of new brain cells) in the brain.
 A complex and enriched environment leads to neuroregeneration as well.

 - Cognition recovery (thinking) occurs primarily in the first year after trauma, but can continue for up to two years.
 Coping skills can continue to allow for improvement thereafter.
 Motor recovery (movement, reflexes) can continue for up to ten years.